don/ITP-DeviceToDatabase/05_Code/processing-mqtt-data.md

 Create a new file `mqtt-to-sqlite.js`.
 This code will save MQTT messages in SQLite using a combination of our code from `mqtt-test.js` and `insert-test.js`.

-Include the MQTT and SQLite libraries.
-Set up the database connection, schema, and prepared statements.
+Include the MQTT and SQLite libraries,  Set up the database connection, schema, and prepared statements.
 Set up the MQTT client connection.

     require('dotenv').config();
     const fs = require('fs');